Applying for university might seem complicated but there are many sources of information and support to help you through

 If possible, try to ensure that your application reaches UCAS by 15 January.
 UCAS will send us all applications it receives after this date.
 But we can’t guarantee they will be given the same level of consideration or offer as those that arrive by 15 January.

 Taking a gap year gives students the opportunity to learn new skills, travel, earn some money and gain new experience.
 Some of the University's Schools and Departments are willing to consider applications for deferred entry.
-If you apply for deferred entry, e.g. in 2015 (for a 2016 start), you must still apply by the relevant UCAS application deadline, and meet the conditions of any offers by August 2015.
+If you apply for deferred entry, for example in 2017 (for a 2018 start), you must still apply by the relevant UCAS application deadline, and meet the conditions of any offers by August 2017.

 UCAS or the University will acknowledge receipt of your application within seven days.
 UCAS sends the application information to us for consideration and, once we make a decision, we send details to UCAS.
 You will be able to view this decision online via UCAS Track.
 We will also contact you separately to let you know the outcome of your application to us.

 Apply for funding at www.direct.gov.uk/studentfinance.
 Don’t wait until you’ve received your exam results – apply as soon as applications open!

 If we make you an offer, we’ll invite you to a Department Open Day, where you can meet the lecturers and find out more about the course.(Some Open Days may happen before February and after April.)